 The trip summary view allows you to compare essential driving data for your entire fleet.
 By default, the asset list is sorted based on the distance driven for the specified time period.
 The chart on the right side shows the duration of stops inside customer, office, home, and non-customer zones.
 The summary also includes assets which have not reported any distance for the specified time frame, allowing you to get a better understanding of your least utilized assets.

 The Routes feature provides an effective way to reduce fuel consumption, mileage, and CO2 emissions by optimizing the routes your drivers use.
 You can use it to create route plans for your fleet, compare planned and actual routes, and identify new opportunities for operational efficiency.

 There are two dimensions to the Routes feature of the Fleet Management application: Routes, which are simple sets of waypoints, and Route Plans, which are routes with certain expectations such as arrival times and stop durations.
 Depending on your needs, you may use one or both of these functions to help manage your fleet.

 Navigate to Map > Routes… > Routes to view a list of your current routes.
-Selecting the map pin icon to the right of each route name opens the Map feature.
+Selecting the map pin icon to the left of each route name opens the Map feature.